DIPlib/diplib/src/documentation/workplan.md

 The **DEP** markers indicate points that depend on functionality not yet implemented.

-## What is aleady done:
+## What is already done:

 -   CMake compilation environment.
-Will need to be expanded as new interfaces are created, etc.

 -   Test framework.
 We need to add more tests for the stuff that's already implemented.